foobar24/alice/docs_sources/source/index.html.md

 Here are the technologies Alice is using:

-* <a href="https://caddyserver.com/">Caddy</a> : it is the base web server.
+* <a href="https://caddyserver.com/" target="_blank">Caddy</a> : it is the base web server.
 It is light and support http, https and http2.
-* <a href="https://letsencrypt.org/">LetsEncrypt</a>: it is a free, automated, and open Certificate Authority.
+* <a href="https://letsencrypt.org/" target="_blank">LetsEncrypt</a>: it is a free, automated, and open Certificate Authority.
 It allow Alice to use https.
-* TODO: other technos
+* <a href="https://www.npmjs.com/package/http-proxy" target="_blank">http-proxy</a>: it is a proxy library.

-## Todo
+## To do

+We'd like to improve this project.
+Heres what we'd like to do (or what you can do ;) ):

+* add mirror script: use the same Alice service to deliver another mirror on a different domain.
-TODO
+* TODO